danae/dauw-docs/src/language/lexical_analysis.rst

     NONZERODIGIT          → '1'...'9'
     HEXDIGIT              → DIGIT | 'a'...'f' | 'A'...'F'

 Identifiers must start with an ASCII letter or the underscore and can be followed by any ASCI letter, ASCII digit or underscore.
-To use identifiers outside of the valid range as valid identifiers, such as operator symbols, they can be `stropped <https://en.wikipedia.org/wiki/Stropping_(syntax)>`_` by writing them betweem backticks.
+To use identifiers outside of this range as valid identifiers, such as operator symbols, they can be `stropped <https://en.wikipedia.org/wiki/Stropping_(syntax)>`_` by writing them betweem backticks.
 This also works for reserved keywords, which can be transformed into an ordinary identifier this way.

 Some examples of valid identifiers in context::